kumahq/kuma-website/app/_src/guides/transition-to-the-new-policies.md

 3. Remove `kuma.io/effect: shadow` label so that policy is applied in a normal mode.
 4. Observe metrics, traces and logs.
 If something goes wrong change policy's mode back to shadow and return to the step 2.
 If everything is fine then remove the old policies.

+{% warning %}
+The order of migrating policies generally doesn't matter, except for the TrafficRoute policy, which should be the last one deleted when removing old policies.
+This is because many old policies, like Timeout and CircuitBreaker, depend on TrafficRoutes to function correctly.
+{% endwarning %}

 ### TrafficPermission -> MeshTrafficPermission